Events & Tickets

 Aaron Grad is a composer, guitarist and writer based in Seattle.
 Besides providing program notes for the New World Symphony, he has been the Orpheus Chamber Orchestra’s program annotator since 2005 and also contributes notes to the Saint Paul Chamber Orchestra and Seattle Symphony.

-Stéphane Denève is Music Director of the Brussels Philharmonic, Principal Guest Conductor of The Philadelphia Orchestra, Music Director Designate of the St. Louis Symphony and Director of the Centre for Future Orchestral Repertoire.
-From 2011-16 he served as Chief Conductor of the Stuttgart Radio Symphony Orchestra and from 2005-12 as Music Director of the Royal Scottish National Orchestra.
+Stéphane Denève is Music Director of the St. Louis Symphony Orchestra and Brussels Philharmonic, and recently concluded his six-year tenure as Principal Guest Conductor of The Philadelphia Orchestra.
+He is also Director of the Brussels Philharmonic’s Centre for Future Orchestral Repertoire (CffOR).
+He previously served as Chief Conductor of Stuttgart Radio Symphony (SWR) and Music Director of the Royal Scottish National Orchestra.
+In 2023 Mr. Denève will assume the position of Principal Guest Conductor of the Netherlands Radio Philharmonic.

 Recognized internationally for the exceptional quality of his performances and programming, Mr. Denève regularly appears at major concert venues with the world’s greatest orchestras and soloists.
-He has a special affinity for the music of his native France, and is a passionate advocate for new music.
+He has a special affinity for the music of his native France and is a passionate advocate for music of the 21st century.

 As a recording artist, Mr. Denève has won critical acclaim for his recordings of the works of Poulenc, Debussy, Ravel, Roussel, Franck and Connesson.
 He is a triple winner of the Diapason d’Or of the Year, has been shortlisted for Gramophone’s Artist of the Year Award, and has won the prize for symphonic music at the International Classical Music Awards.
-His most recent releases are a disc of the works of Guillaume Connesson with the Brussels Philharmonic (awarded the Diapason d’Or, Caecilia Award and Classica Magazine’s CHOC of the Year) and a disc with Lucas and Arthur Jussen and the Royal Concertgebouw Orchestra, both for Deutsche Grammophon.
+His most recent releases include a live recording of Honegger’s Joan of Arc at the Stake with the Royal Concertgebouw Orchestra, and two discs of the works of Guillaume Connesson with the Brussels Philharmonic (the first of which was awarded the Diapason d’Or de l’année, Caecilia Award and Classica Magazine’s CHOC of the Year).

 A graduate and prizewinner of the Paris Conservatory, Mr. Denève worked closely in his early career with Sir Georg Solti, Georges Prêtre and Seiji Ozawa.
-A gifted communicator and educator, he is committed to inspiring the next generation of musicians and listeners, and has worked regularly with young people in the fellowship programs of the Tanglewood Music Center and New World Symphony.
+A gifted communicator and educator, he is committed to inspiring the next generation of musicians and listeners, and has worked regularly with young people in programs such as those of the Tanglewood Music Center, New World Symphony, Colburn School, European Union Youth Orchestra and Music Academy of the West.

 Didi Balle is the creator of a new genre of musical plays written for actors and orchestras called Symphonic Plays™.
 Since 2008 she has received 11 commissions by American orchestras to create, write and direct her symphonic plays.